elatov/elatov.github.io/_posts/2012-10-08-creating-an-lvm-volume-from-two-used-partitions.md

 	/dev/sda6 199688013 203880914 2096451 82 Linux swap / Solaris

 You will notice that the partitions were out of order in sectors. sda4 started at 328625640 and ended at 586099393, while sda5 started at 51215283 and ended at 199687949.
-So the partitions weren&#8217;t contiguous in their sectors.
+So the partitions weren't contiguous in their sectors.
 This posed a problem cause my original plan of deleting the partitions and adding a big one was out of the picture.

 I decided to wipe the partitions and add them as Physical Volumes to make up an LVM Logical Volume.
 Here are the steps that I followed to complete the transformation: